 Space Force, the newest — and unfortunately, widely mocked — branch of the U.S. military, is getting its own Netflix series.
-The show’s first trailer is now available.
+The show’s first season is available as of May 29.

 A day earlier, Netflix teased the debut of the trailer with a promotional image featuring Carell in the branch’s “lunar camouflage” uniform.